AdelSiddiquei/leetcode/README.md

 ```
 This will mean that the container will stop as soon as you exit it from the terminal rather than running in the background.
 Note that I have included `--rm` flags in the `docker run` commands.
 This is to set up auto-deletion for the container when it is stopped.
+Also Note that once inside the container you will have to run `conda activate leetcode_env` to activate the environment.

 ### Venv
 Run:
 ```bash